LeonardoZ/Select-HTML/readme.md

 ### Composed Filters

-Composed filters are recognized from left to right.
+Composed whereClause are recognized from left to right.
 Any other filter can be used in both sides.

 #### Child of